Hellraiser Trilogy: The Scarlet Box (US/ UK, DVD/ Blu-ray Comparison)

 So Hellraiser II slid, and then Hellraiser III: Hell On Earth, embraced that direction and ran headlong into it.
 Hellraiser 3 is a B-movie and is fine with that.
 It's again written by Atkins; but this time it's directed by Amthony Hickox (Waxwork, Sundown: the Vampire In Retreat), who just takes the opportunity to play with all of Hellraiser's toys.
 It's villains and iconography are back, but now in almost a silly world with lighter characters.
 There are still hints of Hellraiser's dark power; but this is a film where a monster kills people by shooting compact discs out of his head.
 This one still looks to have a nice budget (something later films in the series sorely lacked), and I'm sure if this wasn't titled "Hellraiser III," horror lovers would still be talking about what a kick this movie was.
 However fans looking for the greatness of the original Hellraiser were further disappointed... even maybe a little insulted this time.
 But if you can ease off your expectations of another Hellraiser 1; this is a very fun and engaging 90 minutes.
 But we're definitely at the point where I wouldn't recommend it to the non-horror fans.

 Now the Hellraiser films have been released and re-released on home video plenty of times.
 We're only seeing the first three in this set, because the later ones are all owned by Dimension Films.
 But the films get less and less worthwhile as you go; so the first three are more than fine.
 Hellraiser was first released on DVD in 1997, and then re-released in a cool, limited edition tin as a bit of a special edition with Hellraiser 2 in 2000.
 Unfortunately, I sold that off long ago, but I did manage to snag a single disc release of the 2000 DVD for this comparison.
 Then we've got the aforementioned UK DVD boxed set of the first three films from 2004, which is kind of the standard def predecessor of the Scarlet Box.
 It's worth noting that both sets include two versions apiece of Hellraiser III, so we'll get into that as well.
 Then, to bring in the HD competition, we've got the 2009 US blu-ray, which is also from Anchor Bay.
-And we're comparing them all to the brand new, just released in November 2015 Scarlet Box set from Arrow.
+And we're comparing them all to the 2015 Scarlet Box BD set and 2023 Quartet of Torment UHD set, both from Arrow.

-All four discs slightly letterbox their anamorphic 16x9 images to 1.85:1 (excluding the fullscreen transfer, obviously).
+All six discs slightly letterbox their anamorphic 16x9 images to 1.85:1 (excluding the fullscreen transfer, obviously).
 The DVDs both have slightly less info on the sides, at 1.84:1, but it's the definition of negligible.
 Still, it's nice to get that extra sliver if you've sprung for the blus.
-Clarity is definitely up on the blus, especially Arrow's.
+And there's another sliver around all four sides on the UHD, because, though they're both 1.85:1, the UHD pulls back to reveal a little more around the edges than the BD.
+Clarity is definitely up from the DVDs to the blus, especially Arrow's.
 Even Anchor Bay's is a nice step up from the DVDs in sharpness and resolution, though.
 Both blus also have more natural colors, though their color palettes are different, too (compare Julia's blouse... redder on the DVDs, bluer on the US blu and yellower on the UK).

-The first thing that draws your eye between all of them, though, is probably how much brighter Arrow's disc is.
+The first thing that draws your eye between all of them, though, is probably how much brighter Arrow's blu is.
 It really brings out some details that were crushed in past releases.
 It doesn't stop the film from being dark when it means to me, it just keeps the film from being murky like the older DVDs look.
-Preferable degrees of brightness and sharpness can be a little subjective... a number of people online have been voicing their displeasure in how the clearer transfer makes Arrow's blu look especially grainy.
-But the film itself (lower budget and low lit) is just grainy, and a blu-rays job is to display a film as clearly and faithfully as possible; which is what Arrow's disc does best.
+Preferable degrees of brightness and sharpness can be a little subjective... a number of people online had been voicing their displeasure in how the clearer transfer makes Arrow's blu look especially grainy.
+I think the new UHD will satisfy them.
+The colors are deeper now, too.
+Comparing the leaves behind Frank, they're downright pale on the BD compared to the richer greens of the UHD.
+And both the increased resolution and the colors work together to make small detail, like the studs on Julia's belt look considerably more lifelike.

 I've also got a pair of Hellraiser II Anchor Bay DVDs on hand: the old 2001 disc and 2008's 20th Anniversary Edition.
 Not that I expect them to add anything surprising to the comparisons, but the 2001 DVD offers a fullscreen mode just like the first film did, so I thought it might be worth looking at to see how the 4:3 version looks.
 And the 2008 has a few exclusive special features.